Golf Tutorials

 How to Swing Your Driver and Woods (For Maximum Distance)

 • Setup Adjustments: To encourage an upward angle of attack, tilt your spine slightly away from the target at address.
 Your lead shoulder should feel higher than your rear shoulder.
-Tee the ball nice and high, so that half of the ball sits above the crown of the driver when an sit flat on the gram.
+Tee the ball nice and high, so that half of the ball sits above the crown of the driver when it's flat on the ground.

 • Swing Thought: The feel for a driver is "sweeping" or "hitting up" on the ball.
-Because the ball is teed up and positioned forward, your club will reach the low point of its arc just before the ball, then making ascending up as iot make impact.
+Because the ball is teed up and positioned forward, your club will reach the low point of its arc just before the ball, then ascending as it makes impact.
 Rotate fully and finish high.

 For fairway woods off the turf, the ball position is slightly back from the driver position (about two inches inside your lead heel), and the swing thought is more of a "sweep" through the grass at the bottom of the arc.